box/box-typescript-sdk-gen/docs/search.md

 which the query matches.
 To get additional fields for each item, including any of the metadata, use the `fields` attribute in the query.

-This operation is performed by calling function `createMetadataQueryExecuteRead`.
+This operation is performed by calling function `searchByMetadataQuery`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/post-metadata-queries-execute-read/).